-When it comes to building your wealth and financial freedom, growth and income are two of the most important components of the equation.
+When it comes to building your wealth and achieving financial freedom, growth and income are two of the most important components of the formula.

 Now this isn’t going to be a maths lesson… who wants to let maths get in the way of making money, right?